RenHoekNL/argonONE/README.md

 This release is messy and carries the 'It works for me!' label.
 Use at your own risk.

+Note that this daemon will do two things:
+* Tturn on and speed up the fan when the temperature goes higher
+* Watch the power button and do a clean shutdown on a double click

+Holding the power button for 3 seconds or longer will do a hard (i.e. unclean) shutdown and can cause filesystem corruption.
+This is done in hardware and the daemon is unable to respond to it.

 ## Background
 The ArgonONE case comes with a Python script to respond to powerbutton presses and to set the fan speed depending on the CPU temperature.
 The Python dependency